Wiedmolol/CQMacroCreator/README.md

 # What's new
 v.2.8.2 - Playfab integration, settings file, aliases

 **PLayfab** - GUI can now automatically download your heroes' levels and enemy DQ lineup from server so there is no need to write it down.
-To access those features you need Newtonssoft.Json.dll and Newtonsoft.Json.xml files in the same folder.
-GUI should work fine without them if you don't plan to use playfab features.
-It also requires finding your Authentication Ticket and Kongregate ID and writing it down in settings file.
+It requires finding your Authentication Ticket and Kongregate ID and writing it down in settings file.
 You can see instruction how to get them below.

 **Settings file** - you can now create settings file so the GUI will automatically load heroes from file or server at start-up.
 First line tells the program what to do: 0 - no action(GUI will load as it used to), 1 - load heroes from "defaultHeroes" file if it exists, 2 - loads heroes from server, 3 - load heroes and your current DQ enemy lineup from server.
 2nd line is you Authentication Ticket, 3rd line is KongregateID.